JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I found a floppy disk on Todd’s desk, stuck it in and saved what could.

-Todd ran over to me all crazy eyed and s
+Todd ran over to me all crazy eyed, grabbed the disk and said, “Give it to me!”

+I phsyically pushed him back and said “Wait, Todd,” I still

 ***